20 Great Exit Interview Questions You Need to Ask

 5 Ways to Conduct Better Exit Interviews

 The good news?
 You can flip things around if you set the record straight right from the start.
+Here are five tips for conducting and formatting an effective exit interview.

-1. Explain The “Why”
+1. Explain the “Why”

 You should also emphasize the fact that you aim to make positive changes to improve your company culture on behalf of their honesty and constructive feedback.
 Once employees know the reasons for the interview, they’ll be much more inclined to come forward and share their thoughts.

 Most employees provide four weeks’ notice, so consider scheduling the exit interview during their last week.
 At this point in their role, they should be open to sharing their thoughts.
+If possible, meet in person, but a video call will work too.

-Most employees don’t quit their job, they quit their managers.
 So, if an exit interview is run by the direct manager of a departing employee, this could be problematic.
+Gallup’s survey also noted that 24% of leavers experienced “rudeness, hostility or a generally negative reaction” from their manager.

 4. Listen Carefully